 The Friends of Horseshoe Bend Park is a 501(c)(3) non profit organization dedicated to the support of Horseshoe Bend Park and surrounding area.
 Activities include trail building and maintenance, developing supportive relationships with adjacent land owners, and fund raising for specific infrastructure needs of the park.
 Each year the Friends hold an annual horseback ride that connects Horseshoe Bend Park to the Frenchtown Green Belt for a 9 mile event.
 Proceeds for the ride help support the park.

-Join us for the 7th pleasure trail ride to benefit Horseshoe Bend Park, and our first spring event.
+Join us for the 8th pleasure trail ride to benefit Horseshoe Bend Park.
 Call 908500-0091 the morning of the event in case of bad weather

 terrain.
 Ride at your own pace, alone or in groups of up to 4.
 Horse water, continental breakfast and a light lunch provided.
 Please register ahead for planning purposes.
 Pay on the day, at the park $40 fee / person to benefit park ($35 if member of Friends of Horseshoe Bend Park)

 Directions: From Flemington take Route 12 west to Kingwood (7.5 miles).
 At the light turn left on Route 519 S. Approx 2 miles, just past the school on left, turn right on Spring Hill Road.
 At the ‘T’ (Horseshoe Bend Rd) go strait into the park entrance.
 Signs will be posted.
 DO NOT turn onto Horseshoe Bend Road from Route 12 – the bridge is closed!!!

 The Friends of Horseshoe Bend Park held it 5 annual benefit ride on October 28, 2017 with over 70 riders and horses.
 The all day event offered three courses, a 4 mile, 8 mile (which was closer to 9 miles) and a 12 mile ride.
 (Double click on any of the p